 Maryland does not allow real estate to be transferred with transfer-on-death deeds.

-In Maryland, you can designate a beneficiary for your vehicle when you register the vehicle with the Motor Vehicle Administration (MVA).
+Maryland allows transfer-on-death registration of vehicles.
+You can designate a beneficiary for your vehicle when you register the vehicle with the Motor Vehicle Administration (MVA).
 Later, you can add or change a beneficiary by going to the Vehicle Beneficiary Designation page of the MVA website.